 b.
 The Library may share personal information collected from the Member with other libraries where the Member has chosen to participate in a reciprocal borrowing arrangement such as the Alberta Library Card or the Alberta Wide Borrowing Card.

 c.
-Unless the Member has withdrawn consent, the Library may use the Member’s personal information to contact the Member to inform members of upcoming due dates on Library materials and to share news about Library services and resources, upcoming events and programs, and opportunities to support the Library.
+Unless the Member has withdrawn consent, the Library may use the Member’s personal information to contact the Member to inform members of upcoming due dates on Library materials and to share news about Library Services and resources, upcoming events and programs, and opportunities to support the Library.

 d.
 If the Member has consented to being contacted by the Calgary Public Library Foundation for fundraising purposes, the Library may disclose the Member’s personal information to the Calgary Public Library Foundation.

-e.
+f.
 The Library will use aggregated and anonymized data (including demographic and other data which is detached from any personal identifying information).
 If the Member has any questions about the collection and use of the Member’s personal information, the Member may contact the Library’s Privacy Officer as listed on the Library’s website.

-- Limits on Privacy The Library reserves the right to access, read, preserve, and disclose any information accessed through the Account which the Library reasonably believes is necessary to (a) satisfy any applicable law, regulation, legal process or governmental request, (b) enforce the Member Agreement, including investigation of potential violations hereof, (c) detect, prevent, or otherwise address theft of Library materials, copyright violations, violation of third party user agreements, fraud, or security breaches, (d) respond to user support requests, (e) protect the rights, property or safety of the Library, its users and the public, or (f) respond to requests from law enforcement or court orders.
+9. Limits on Privacy The Library reserves the right to access, read, preserve, and disclose any information accessed through the Account which the Library reasonably believes is necessary to (a) satisfy any applicable law, regulation, legal process or governmental request, (b) enforce the Member Agreement, including investigation of potential violations hereof, (c) detect, prevent, or otherwise address theft of Library Materials, copyright violations, violation of third party user agreements, fraud, or security breaches, (d) respond to user support requests, (e) protect the rights, property or safety of the Library, its users and the public, or (f) respond to requests from law enforcement or court orders.

-- Breach of the Member Agreement If the Member breaches any provision of the Member Agreement or any Library any code of conduct, policy or bylaw, then the Library may terminate and/or suspend the Member’s Account, access to Library Services and associated library privileges for such length of time as the Library considers appropriate.
+12. Breach of the Member Agreement If the Member breaches any provision of the Member Agreement or any Library code of conduct, policy or bylaw, then the Library may terminate and/or suspend the Member’s Account, access to Library Services and associated library privileges for such length of time as the Library considers appropriate.
 In addition, the Member’s breach may result in civil or criminal proceedings being commenced against the Member.
 The Library reserves the right, but shall have no obligation, to investigate the Member’s use of the Account in order to determine whether a violation of the Member Agreement has occurred or to comply with any applicable law, regulation, legal process or governmental request or request from law enforcement.
 Upon cancellation of the Member’s Account, the Member shall return to the Library all Materials borrowed by the Member and shall pay all Fees demanded by the Library.

-- Indemnification The Member agrees to hold harmless and indemnify the Library, its directors, officers, employees and agents, from and against all third party claims and legal proceedings of every kind whatsoever arising from or in any way related to the Member’s use of the Account, including all legal costs incurred by the Library in the defense of such claims and proceedings.
+13. Indemnification The Member agrees to hold harmless and indemnify the Library, its directors, officers, employees and agents, from and against all third party claims and legal proceedings of every kind whatsoever arising from or in any way related to the Member’s use of the Account, including all legal costs incurred by the Library in the defense of such claims and proceedings.

-- Law and Jurisdiction The Member Agreement is governed by and construed in accordance with the laws of the Province of Alberta and the applicable federal laws of Canada.
+14. Law and Jurisdiction The Member Agreement is governed by and construed in accordance with the laws of the Province of Alberta and the applicable federal laws of Canada.
 All legal proceedings respecting the Member Agreement must be brought in courts, to whose jurisdiction the Member irrevocably attorns.
 The Library may commence legal proceedings in other jurisdictions to enforce a judgment, order or decree originally granted by a court.

-- Entire Agreement The Member Agreement is the entire agreement between the Library and the Member regarding the use of Library Services and the Account.
+15. Entire Agreement The Member Agreement is the entire agreement between the Library and the Member regarding the use of Library Services and the Account.

-The terms outlined in this agreement were last updated May 24, 2017
+The terms outlined in this agreement were last updated December 16, 2020